dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 nextPrelimExecution.initialize(1)
 nextValidation.initialize(2)

-per thread main loop:

-    if nextPrelimExecution > n, nextValidation > n, and no task is still running, exit loop
+per thread: repeat

-    if nextValidation < nextPrelimExecution                 # schedule validation j := nextValidation.increment() ; if j >= nextPrelimExecution, go back to loop
+    if nextValidation < nextPrelimExecution           # schedule validation j := nextValidation.increment() ; if j < nextPrelimExecution, validate TXj
+    otherwise if nextPrelimExecution <= n             # schedule execution j := nextPrelimExecution.increment() ; if j <= n, execute TXj
+until nextPrelimExecution > n, nextValidation > n, and no task is still running

+validation of TXj:
     re-read TXj read-set
-        if read-set differs from original read-set of the latest TXj execution goto execute
+    if read-set differs from original read-set of the latest TXj execution execute TXj

-    otherwise if nextPrelimExecution <= n             # schedule execution j := nextPrelimExecution.increment() ; if j > n, go back to loop

-    otherwise go back to loop

-execute:
+execution of TXj:
     (re-)execute TXj
     nextValidation.setMin(j+1)
 ```

-Interleaving preliminary executions in S-3 with validations avoids unnecessary work executing transactions that succeed aborted ones.
-For example, in the running scenario above, a batch of preliminary executions may contain transaction 1-4.
+Interleaving preliminary executions in S-3 with validations avoids unnecessary work executing transactions that follow aborted transactions.
+For example, in the running scenario using block B, a batch of preliminary executions may contain transaction TX1-TX4.
 Validations will be scheduled immediately when their execution completes.
-When the 4 aborts and re-executes, no higher transaction execution will have been wasted.
+When the TX4 aborts and re-executes, no higher transaction execution will have been wasted.

 The last improvement step consists of two important improvements.